A Digital Strategy for Homicide Investigations

-Source: Steven Rich, Mellnik, Kelly and Lowery
+Source: Steven Rich, Mellnik, Kelly, and Lowery

 By using SSM, LEA can craft crime alert messages via hyper-targeted delivery of video content to communities on a channel that tipsters are already on, such as Facebook or YouTube.
-For example, investigators can distribute a video to the public that are within a one-mile radius of a crime scene that either live in the area or were recently visiting the area.
+For example, investigators can distribute a video to the public that is within a one-mile radius of a crime scene that either lives in the area or were recently visiting the area.
 These alerts can be received in the privacy of a living room or on a public bus, wherever tipsters are when they browse their social media.
-Plus, with “high expectations of social media as a way to improve the government -citizen relationship” (Edlins, Brainard), SSM marketing for solving violent crimes could prove to be a successful tool for LEA.
+Plus, with “high expectations of social media as a way to improve the government-citizen relationship” (Edlins, Brainard), SSM marketing for solving violent crimes could prove to be a successful tool for LEA.

 Figure 3.
 Murder with Impunity, San Bernardino, CA Homicides 2012 to 2017.
 Source: Source: Rich, Steven; Mellnik, Kelly and Lowery

-Loweryin their article, Murder with Impunity, “from 2012 to 2017, 38 percent of the 275 homicides in San Bernardino resulted in an arrest” (Figures 2 and 3).
+Lowery in their article, Murder with Impunity, “from 2012 to 2017, 38 percent of the 275 homicides in San Bernardino resulted in an arrest” (Figures 2 and 3).
 Through a coordinated effort with the department to help increase their solvability rate, we created three Digital Canvass case videos that included a crime scene walk-through with detectives, interviews with family members, and a call to action for members of the community to submit tips if they have information (Figure 4).
 Through the SBPD’s Facebook page and a Crime Alert Network Facebook page created for the case study (see table 1); these videos were delivered to areas of the community detectives felt would most likely generate a tip, including a one-mile radius around the crime scenes, in addition to other neighboring communities.

 Digital Canvass Case Study with San Bernardino Police Department 2017, 2018